Food in Himachal Pradesh is not just about eating but it reflects the region’s culture, climate, and way of life.

 Beyond Siddu: Local Dishes You Shouldn’t Miss

 Most travelers only try Siddu or Dham, but Himachal has many lesser-known regional dishes that define its food identity.
+Some of the best traditional food experiences are often found in quieter villages and hidden places in Himachal Pradesh rather than crowded tourist markets.

 Siddu (Local Bread)